-Because of delays in finalizing export permits, the samples collected from Inhambane Bay in July 2020 were stored for 3 months before shipping.
-A second set of samples was collected from the same location in September and shipped immediately, enabling us to assess whether DNA had degraded during the storage period and whether fish communities had changed significantly between July and September.
+Samples collected from Inhambane Bay in July 2020 were stored for 3 months before shipping – the Sept set of samples from Inhamane Bay were shipped immediately.
+The difference in storage times between the two sets of samples allowed us to assess whether DNA had degraded during the storage period.
+The difference in sampling dates allowed us to assess whether fish communities had changed significantly between July and Sept.

 Samples were returned to the UK and analysed in the NatureMetrics laboratory using the fish eDNA metabarcoding pipeline.

 DNA quality from citizen scientists was good and the analysis was successful, detecting 303 fish species across the 41 samples.

 These included a huge variety of groups, from tropical reef fish to herrings and anchovies, mackerel, jacks, gobies, sand-eels, seahorses, flying fish, flatfish and many more.